s-ccs/unfold_duration/typst-paper2/main.typ

 This classical averaging step, however, cannot account for trial-wise (confounding) influences.
 For instance, in averaging we typically assume that a “stationary” ERP exists on every single trial, but is contaminated with noise.
 If we suspect other effects can affect the overall shape of the ERP, then we can no longer use simple averaging as our analysis method.
 Examples of this problem and how to address it have been discussed and spearheaded by Pernet & Rousselet in their LIMO approach @pernet.etal_2011, with the rERP approach @smith.kutas_2015 and also in our own work for low-level stimulus confounds @ehinger.dimigen_2019 and for eye-movement attributes @dimigen.ehinger_2021.

-Varying event durations likely reflect one such trial-wise influence, manifested through external stimulation (e.g. how long a stimulus is presented in the experiment), as well as internal processes (e.g. how long a stimulus is processed by the brain).
-Especially the latter is a strong candidate for potential confounds, as stimulus processing times typically differ between conditions @gilbert.sigman_2007 @lange.roder_2006 and populations @der.deary_2006 (see @Problem\.C for different reaction times between conditions in an oddball experiment).
+Varying event durations likely reflect one such trial-wise influence, manifested through external stimulation (e.g. how long a stimulus is presented in the experiment), as well as internal processes (e.g. how long a stimulus is processed by the brain, often indirectly measured via reaction time).
+Especially the latter is a strong candidate for potential confounds, as stimulus processing times can be decoded from many brain areas using fMRI @nakuci.etal_2024, but more importantly, typically differ between conditions @gilbert.sigman_2007 @lange.roder_2006, and populations @der.deary_2006 (see @Problem\.C for different reaction times between conditions in an oddball experiment).
 Processing times also naturally differ for fixation durations, e.g. in unrestricted viewing @nuthmann_2017, or for certain stimuli, e.g. faces, which are typically fixated longer than other objects @gert.etal_2022.

 Indeed, previous studies by #cite(<wang.etal_2018>, form: "prose"), #cite(<hassall.etal_2022>, form: "prose"), #cite(<yarkoni.etal_2009>, form: "prose"), #cite(<groen.etal_2022>, form: "prose"), #cite(<brands.etal_2024>, form: "prose") & #cite(<mumford.etal_2023a>, form: "prose") have shown the importance to regard duration as a potential confounder in single-neuron activity, in EEG, iEEG and also fMRI.
 #cite(<wang.etal_2018>, form: "prose") recorded single-neuron activity from the medial frontal cortex in non-human primates, which performed a task to produce intervals of motor activity (i.e. a hand movement towards a stimulus) of different lengths.
 Through this, they showed that neural activity temporally scaled with interval length.
 Building on this research, #cite(<hassall.etal_2022>, form: "prose") extended the idea of temporally scaled signals to human cognition.
 By using a general linear model containing fixed- and variable-duration regressors, they successfully unmixed fixed- and scaled-time components in human EEG data.
 Furthermore, #cite(<sun.etal_2024>, form: "prose") recently expressed concerns about reaction time, a prominent example of event duration, as an important confounding variable in response-locked ERPs.
 Adding to this, #cite(<yarkoni.etal_2009>, form: "prose") and #cite(<mumford.etal_2023a>, form: "prose") emphasized the importance of considering reaction time in fMRI time series modeling.